isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/javascript-api.md

 title: State Bar JavaScript API
 ---
 # State Bar JavaScript API
 Your own [State Bar](index.md) items are small pieces of JavaScript, executed by WebSSH at the item's [refresh interval](index.md#refresh-interval) (3 seconds by default, from 1 second to 10 minutes) while you are not typing.
-The code runs in a sandbox: there is no DOM, no network and no `require`.
+The code runs in a sandbox: there is no DOM, no `require`, and no network unless you turn on [Network Access](index.md#network-access) for the item.
 Only the objects described on this page are available.

 ## What the script must return
 Wrap your code in an immediately invoked function and return either: